qasim8786/Dice-Surprise/README.md

     (30, 36)
 ]

-# Run simulations for each list
+# number of time to run the simulation
-num_simulations = 100000
+num_simulations = 100000 #you can change it to dicrease or increase number of simulations

 results_list_1 = simulate_multiple_targets(num_simulations, target_pairs_list_1)
 results_list_2 = simulate_multiple_targets(num_simulations, target_pairs_list_2)